 As we shared with you in our finest dining article, Feedέλ (a name that reads feed+“el for ellinika” with means “Greek” with Greek characters ‘ελ’) is predominantly a restaurant or gastropub, yet you are highly recommended to sit at the bar and try their ultra-creative cocktails.
 Located behind a garden on a pedestrian area close to Syntagma Square, it is an unconventional choice that pays off.

 Another classical space on a pedestrian area near Syntagma makes for a great cocktail bar that serves imaginative drinks with a playful touch.
-It is called barstronomy because these delightful cocktails can be accompanied with carefully curated bar food for added comfort in late hours.
+It is called barstronomy because these delightful cocktails can be accompanied by carefully curated bar food for added comfort in late hours.